 An anonymous source told TechCentral in January 2022 that e-mails uncovered by Herbert Smith Freehills showed how the “implicated executives conspired to sell The Campus” to Identity PropCo, a black women-owned firm led by businesswoman Sonja De Bruyn, at a “price well below its market value.
 Simultaneously, the implicated executives secured their participation in a separate but related entity that would see them profit handsomely from the undervalued sale of The Campus.
 Simply put, this amounted to the defrauding of the ultimate owner of The Campus, that being Dimension Data’s parent company, NTT.”

-TechCentral has reached out to a representative of the former executives for comment. — (c) 2024 NewsCentral Media
+TechCentral reached out to Grant Bodley, who has previously spoken on behalf of the former Dimension Data executives on The Campus matter, but he did not respond. — (c) 2024 NewsCentral Media